mridul-giri/E-Commerce-Backend/README.md

 # MERN-E-Commerce-Backend
 This Repository contains the Backend of E-Commerce App.
-Built with MongoDB, Express, NodeJs, and several other wonderful tools, such as TypeScrip, Mongoose, Stripe, and more.
+Built with MongoDB, Express, NodeJs, and several other wonderful tools, such as TypeScript, Mongoose, Stripe, and more.

 It features a fully-fledged authentication with JWT, payments integration, and full CRUD functionality.